 - Users, in the future, will have a better experience on the decentralized medium such as the internet rather than on centralized systems like app stores.

-- Your offers are visible and no one can control its visibility (unless you are doing bad on SEO).
+- Your offers are visible, and no one can control their visibility (unless you are doing bad on SEO).

 - You can fix your web app at your will— and prove that you are always up and ready for mounting disruptive ideas in your web applications.

-- You are the official controller of your sales funnel and user-navigation.
-Hence, you can leverage the power into building more secure and short sales channels.
+- You are the official controller of your eCommerce sales funnel and user navigation.
+Hence, you can leverage the power to build more secure and short sales channels.